IceTeaXXD/Scholee-SOAP/README.md

 # SOAP Service
+SOAP Service for the Scholee Web

+Made using Java and Maven

 ## Prerequisite
-Install Maven and a Java SDK
+Install Maven and a Java SDK, preferably version 8 and above.

 ## To Run
 ### Using Maven